Isabella I of Jerusalem: Childhood

 Born between November 1171 and September 1172, Isabella was the daughter of King Amalric and his second wife, the Byzantine-born Maria Komnene.
 Her parents' other child, a daughter who was probably older, died in infancy.
 Isabella had two older half-siblings, Sibylla and Baldwin, born from Amalric's first, annulled marriage with Agnes of Courtenay.
 Amalric died of dysentery on 11 July 1174.
 Noblemen and clergy convened to discuss the succession to the Kingdom of Jerusalem, a crusader state surrounded by hostile Muslim powers.
 There were signs that Baldwin, the king's only son, might develop leprosy, but the claims of Sibylla, an unmarried girl, and Isabella, aged only two, were not viable.
 The assembly thus settled on Baldwin IV.
 Maria then retired with Isabella to the town of Nablus, which she had received from Amalric as her dower.

 Soon after his accession, it became obvious that Baldwin suffered from lepromatous leprosy.
-To secure the succession to the ailing king, his sister, Sibylla, was given in marriage to William of Montferrat in November 1176, but he died in June 1177.
-The royal children's cousin Count Philip I of Flanders, who arrived in the kingdom in August, proposed that Sibylla and Isabella should marry the brothers Robert and William of Bethune, respectively.
+To secure the succession to the ailing king, his sister, Sibylla, was given in marriage to William of Montferrat in November 1176, but William died in June 1177.
+Sibylla's cousin Count Philip I of Flanders arrived in the kingdom in August and proposed that Sibylla and Isabella should marry the brothers Robert and William of Bethune, respectively.
 The High Court of Jerusalem refused both proposals.

 Isabella's mother, Queen Maria, married Balian of Ibelin in late 1177.
 His brother Baldwin of Ibelin wanted to marry Sibylla, but King Baldwin chose another candidate, Guy of Lusignan.
 Sibylla and Guy's marriage in 1180 caused a rift in the kingdom.
-Guy was supported by Agnes, mother of King Baldwin and Sibylla; Agnes's brother, Joscelin; and Raynald of Châtillon, the lord of Transjordan.
+Guy was supported by his mother-in-law, Agnes; her brother, Joscelin; and Raynald of Châtillon, the lord of Transjordan.
 Their opponents included Isabella's mother and stepfather and Count Raymond III of Tripoli, who was a first cousin of King Amalric.